New RDA logo (002)

 Qualification & Experience:

-• Partner and part-time worker, farming enterprise
+• Partner and part-time worker in farming enterprise

 • Honorary Freeman, Shire of Corrigin

-• Former Board Director, Rural Health West (6 years)
+• Former Board Director Rural Health West (6 years)

 • Member, Australian Institute of Company Directors

-• Former member, Wheatbelt Secondary Freight Network Working Group
+• Former member, Working Group Wheatbelt Secondary Freight Network

 • Special interest in rural health